Home

-If I could choose just one exercise to do regularly to prevent low back pain, it would be the yoga pose that you see in this picture.
+If I could choose just one exercise to do regularly to prevent low back pain, it would be the yoga pose that you see below.
 This simple pose - often called a form of "Warrior Pose" - combines two actions that I have found to be critical for preventing chronic low back pain.

 The first action is to stretch your hamstrings.
 Your hamstrings are the thick muscles that line the back of your thighs.
 When you do Warrior Pose, the leg that you have rooted on the ground experiences an effective hamstring stretch as your other leg rises behind you.